rage/programming-24/data/support-and-assistance.md

 In the table **Campus** means that the guidance session will be on campus, **Discord** means its remotely on Discord.
 During the on-campus sessions there might be help available also on Discord if the assistants have time to follow the course Discord.

-**The Guidance will be on a break between March 28th and April 3rd due to easter.**
+**The guidance sessions on June 4th and June 6th are exceptionally canceled.
+Instead, a replacement session will be held on Friday, June 7th from 2:00 PM to 4:00 PM (UTC+3) on Campus/Discord..**

 *The schedule is subject to change.*